Here’s How to Meet all the Disney Princesses at Epcot

 So if something like this happens, take a moment to regroup and see if there are any characters you can add to your schedule to fill in the missing time slots.

-On this day, I met Mary Poppins, Alice, and then Pluto at the front of the park.
+On this day, I met Mary Poppins, Alice, and then Pluto.
 I never intended to meet Mary Poppins or Pluto due to time constraints.
-But it ended up working out.
+So those adjustments ended up working out.

 Additionally, extenuating circumstances, like the weather, can prevent a character from meeting guests.
-If one of these meets is a priority, get it out of the way early in the day.
+If one of these meets is a priority, you might try to get it out of the way earlier in the day.

 - Mary Poppins Meet and Greet at Disney